 Advised three NYSE companies and one NASDAQ company in connection with recent corporate governance matters, including efforts to comply with the Sarbanes-Oxley Act and other corporate governance reform initiatives.

-Mr. Blackburn is recognized in the 2021 and the 16 years immediately preceding editions of The Best Lawyers in America® for Corporate Law and Mergers & Acquisitions Law.
-He is also listed in the 2020 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Corporate/Mergers & Acquisitions and ranked as a "Senior Statesperson" in its 2020 edition.
+Mr. Blackburn is recognized in the 2022 and the 17 years immediately preceding editions of The Best Lawyers in America® for Corporate Law and Mergers & Acquisitions Law.
+He is also listed in the 2021 and the 12 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Corporate/Mergers & Acquisitions and ranked as a "Senior Statesperson" in its 2020 and 2021 editions.
 Mr. Blackburn is recognized as a Georgia "Super Lawyer" by Super Lawyers magazine in the areas of Securities & Corporate Finance and Business/Corporate in 2009, in Mergers & Acquisitions in 2020 and the 11 years immediately preceding, and as a Top 100 Georgia "Super Lawyer" in 2013.
+Mr. Blackburn was recommended by Legal 500 US in 2021 for Mergers & Acquisitions.
+He was selected as a 2021 Georgia Legal Award honoree for “Lifetime Achievement” by The Daily Report.
 Mr. Blackburn was named as a top "Dealmaker" of 2008 by the Atlanta Business Chronicle.
-In 2013, 2014, 2015, and 2016, Mr. Blackburn was recognized by International Who's Who of Business Lawyers for Mergers & Acquisitions.
+In 2013, 2014, 2015, and 2016, he was recognized by International Who's Who of Business Lawyers for Mergers & Acquisitions.

 In 2011, The Boys and Girls Clubs of America honored Mr. Blackburn with the National Service to Youth Award for his volunteer service as a board member and officer of Boys and Girls Clubs of Metro Atlanta, Inc.